Michael Holman (filmmaker): Hip Hop impresario

 Holman was the third writer to use the term Hip Hop in print (East Village Eye, January 1982) following Robert Flipping (New Pittsburg Courier, Feb.
 24, 1979), and Collis Davis (Amsterdam News, Jan.
 12, 1980.
 He had different hip-hop TV shows around 1982, which were performance shows of graffiti artists, DJs, rappers, B-boys and B-girls.

 Holman introduced Malcolm McLaren to the music of Afrika Bambaataa and the Zulu Nation band.
 He also opened for McLaren's protégés Bow Wow Wow in 1981.

-Holman created, managed, and choreographed the B-boy dance crew New York City Breakers, and created the first company called Hip hop International Inc in 1983.
-Touring the world and performing for the likes of President Ronald Reagan and the UK's Prince Andrew.
+Holman created, managed, and choreographed the B-boy dance crew New York City Breakers, and created the first company called Hip hop International Inc in 1983, which toured the world and performed for the likes of President Ronald Reagan and the UK's Prince Andrew.

 Holman helped produce and 2nd unit direct the feature film Beat Street (1984).
 Holman rented Club Negril, a legendary Jamaican reggae club run by Jennifer and Hubert Peters, then created, hosted and produced the first Hip Hop television show in 1984, Graffiti Rock.
 He later wrote Breaking, a book on Hip Hop Culture for Scribner's Publishing.

 His voice has been sampled on the Beastie Boys track Alright Hear This.

 In 2000, The Rock & Roll Hall of Fame/Brooklyn Museum show: Roots, Rhymes + Rage: The Hip Hop Story, featured many of Holman's Hip Hop artifacts and writings.